SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 **When external sharing settings become more restrictive, SharePoint blocks existing Anyone links, but doesn't delete them.** These links were valid when created, but once your settings became more restrictive, **they no longer comply with your external sharing policy and should be removed**.
 Deleting these links permanently removes the risk.
 Unlike tightened settings that can be reverted, a deleted link cannot be reactivated.

-On the dashboard tile, you'll see the number of leftover anyone links ready to be cleaned up, **click Resolve Manually** to start.
+On the dashboard tile, you'll see the number of leftover anyone links ready to be cleaned up, **click Set up Automation** to start.

-After selecting Resolve Manually, the **information dialog** opens, providing more details on Leftover Anyone Links and leaves you with two options:
+After selecting Set Up Automation, the **information dialog** opens, providing more details on Leftover Anyone Links and leaves you with two options:

-* **Clicking the Request Automation** button lets you send us a request for this feature to be automated, which helps us prioritize the improvements you're requesting
+* **Turning on the Automated cleanup toggle (1)** lets Syskit Point remove leftover anyone links for you automatically
+  * The Automated Cleanup toggle is turned off by default
+  * When it's turned on, leftover anyone links are removed once a day
+  * Every link the automation removes is stored in the action history log

-* **Clicking Resolve Manually** opens the [**Sharing Links** report](../reporting/access-reports.md#unique-permissions-report)
+* **Clicking Resolve Manually (2)** opens the [**Sharing Links** report](../reporting/access-reports.md#unique-permissions-report)
   * After clicking the report, you'll see the workspaces where there are leftover sharing links, and selecting them lets you **generate the report**
-  * Once the report is generated, you'll see the **recommendation to Remove Leftover Anyone Link (1)**, where applicable
+  * Once the report is generated, you'll see the **recommendation to Remove Leftover Anyone Link (3)**, where applicable
-  * Selecting object lets you **complete the Remove Sharing Link (2)** action
+  * Selecting the object lets you **complete the Remove Sharing Link (4)** action

 ![Cleanup Opportunities tile - Leftover Anyone Links](../../static/img/cleanup-opportunities-tile-leftover.png)